LegendsUnchained/vpx-standalone-alp4k/external/vpx-pinkpanther/README.md

 ## Instructions

 - Copy the contents of this repo folder to your USB drive
-- Add your personalized launcher.elf and rename it to vpx-mustangbullitt.elf
+- Add your personalized launcher.elf and rename it to vpx-pinkpanther.elf
-- Download the table and directb2s versions listed above, extract them (if necessary) and copy them into vpx-mustangbullitt
+- Download the table and directb2s versions listed above, extract them (if necessary) and copy them into vpx-pinkpanther
+- In the table build open the nvram folder and place (pnkpnthr.zip) file in vpx-pinkpanther/pinmame/nvram
-- Rom file (mt_145h.zip) stays in zip folder, place zip file in vpx-mustangbullitt/pinmame/roms
+- Rom file (pnkpnthr.zip) stays in zip folder, place zip file in vpx-pinkpanther/pinmame/roms
 - Make sure (.vpx) (.direct2b2s) and (.ini) are all named the same.
 - Go fire up your Vpin and enjoy!
-- "Bullshit!
-Get the hell out of here, now." ---Bullitt
+- "It won't be easy, that is why I have always failed where others have succeeded." ---Inspector Jacques Clouseau